dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ##### NameAttribute
 This attribute can be applied to a class, struct, or property to override the name which the framework will use by convention for the object.
 This attribute can be used to override the name of a stored procedure, a parameter or a return type field.
 The attribute is constructed with the overriding name.

-##### ParameterDbTypeAttribute
+##### DbTypeAttribute (renamed from ParameterDbTypeAttribute in v0.7)
-This attribute can be applied to a property to override the SqlDbType of a parameter or a retutn type field.
+This attribute can be applied to a property to override the SqlDbType of a parameter or a return type field.
 The attribute is constructed with a `System.Data.SqlDbType`.

 ##### PrecisionAttribute
 This attribute can be applied to a property to override the default precision of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
 The attribute is constructed with a `System.Byte`.